 Financial difficulties place strain on many families and are often a key factor that leads to divorce.
 A Chapter 7 bankruptcy filing can provide a financial fresh start.
 However, when a marriage breaks down at the same time you are considering bankruptcy, the timing of each is important.

 Early planning makes a difference.
-At the Weller Law Firm, we focus on preplanning for divorce and bankruptcy.
+At Weller Law, LLC, we can help you focus on preplanning for divorce and bankruptcy.
+In the alternative we can help you through these difficult times as they arise.
 Contact us as soon as possible at 618-277-3476.

-At the Weller Law Firm, we can recommend whether you should pursue divorce or bankruptcy first.
+At Weller Law, LLC, we can recommend whether you should pursue divorce or bankruptcy first.
 The answer will vary based on your individual circumstances and your goals for moving forward.
 Our experienced team has the knowledge to handle both your Illinois divorce and your bankruptcy case from our Belleville, Illinois, office.